wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 ---
 ## Description

-This is a series of steps to use tools available to download online allowing for you to edit documents, in just about any format, and make trackable changes within the document(s).
+This is a series of steps to use tools available to download online for editing documents, in just about any format, and make trackable changes within those document(s).
 In this page I make use of Markdown since it's become a standard for many technical writers today.
 I also use the following tools to work with the documents, Markdown files, and a source management system to check in my edited files.
 For this page I'm using the following tools, but you may use